pbougie/mac-dev-env/source/memcached.html.md

 ### Manual Start/Stop

-To start the Memcached daemon.
+To start the Memcached server.

 	memcached -d

-To stop your Memcached daemon.
+To stop the Memcached server.

 	killall memcached

-### Automatically Start the Daemon at Boot
+### Automatically Start the Server at Boot

 Create a configuration file for [Launchd](http://en.wikipedia.org/wiki/Launchd).